Protection of surge arrestors and generators at a nuclear power station

 SYMOS, dynamic modelling of equipment’s reaction to seismic waves

-To produce suspensions for wire rope isolators on a surge arrestor in seismic conditions, Socitec employed SYMOS software to model equipment mounted on isolators, represented by elastic liaisons with properties of stiffness and non-linear isolation.
+To produce cable isolator suspension for a surge arrestor in seismic conditions, Socitec employed SYMOS software to model the equipment mounted on isolators, represented by elastic liaisons with properties of stiffness and non- linear isolation.

 SYMOS software can be used to integrate different types of isolation models (viscous, dry rubbing, structural, etc.) to obtains highly elaborate models.